tidy-finance/website/docs/10_introduction.md

 ## The efficient frontier

-The two mutual fund separation theorem states that as soon as we have two efficient portfolios (such as the minimum variance portfolio and the efficient portfolio for another required level of expected returns like above), we can characterize the entire efficient frontier by combining these two portfolios.
-The code below implements the construction of the *efficient frontier*, which characterizes the highest expected return achievable at each level of risk.
+\index{two mutual fund separation theorem} The two mutual fund separation theorem states that as soon as we have two efficient portfolios (such as the minimum variance portfolio and the efficient portfolio for another required level of expected returns like above), we can characterize the entire efficient frontier by combining these two portfolios.
+\index{Efficient frontier} The code below implements the construction of the *efficient frontier*, which characterizes the highest expected return achievable at each level of risk.
 To understand the code better, make sure to familiarize yourself with the inner workings of the `for` loop.

 ```r